 Investigating the impact of Be Mindful during pregnancy

-In collaboration with the University of Oxford and the University of Southampton’s School of Psychology, a randomized control design study sought to investigate the effectiveness of providing an online mindfulness intervention to reduce stress and improve mood in pregnancy.
+In collaboration with the University of Oxford and the University of Southampton’s School of Psychology, a randomized control design study sought to investigate the effectiveness of providing the Be Mindful digital program as an intervention to reduce stress and improve mood in pregnancy.
 The results of which were published in the British Journal of Midwifery in 2018.

-Participants were allocated into two groups; an immediate intervention group, with the course being completed during pregnancy and a waitlist control group, with participants commencing with the course post-partum.
-To the researcher’s knowledge, prior to this study there hadn't been any research examining changes in stress, anxiety and depression in a non-clinical sample in pregnancy, using an online mindfulness course based directly on Mindfulness-Based Cognitive Therapy (MBCT).
+Participants were allocated into two groups; an immediate intervention group, with the program being completed during pregnancy and a waitlist control group, with participants commencing with the program post-partum.
+To the researcher’s knowledge, prior to this study there hadn't been any research examining changes in stress, anxiety and depression in a non-clinical sample in pregnancy, using a digital mindfulness program based directly on Mindfulness-Based Cognitive Therapy (MBCT).

-The effectiveness of the course was measured based on robust and well-established measures of psychological wellbeing, including the Perceived Stress Scale (PSS) and the Generalized Anxiety Questionnaire (GAD-7), which are administered on the Be Mindful course as standard at the start and end of the structured course, along with the Patient Health Questionnaire (PHQ-9).
+The effectiveness of the program was measured based on robust and well-established measures of psychological wellbeing, including the Perceived Stress Scale (PSS) and the Generalized Anxiety Questionnaire (GAD-7), which are administered on the Be Mindful program as standard at the start and end of the structured program, along with the Patient Health Questionnaire (PHQ-9).
 Pregnancy-specific measures of psychological wellbeing included in the study were the Edinburgh Post Natal Depression Score (EDPS), the Tilburg Pregnancy Distress Score (TPDS) and the Labour Worry Score (OWLS).

 REDUCED DEPRESSION DURING PREGNANCY